 Visitation will be from 5-7 pm Friday, Jan 3, at the Dingmann Funeral Home in Worthington.
 Funeral will be 9:30 am Saturday, Jan 4 at the Dingmann Funeral Home, in Worthington, officiated by Rev. Lynn Baker-Dooley.
 A reception lunch will be at the Rushmore Community Center following the committal service at the Sunset Rest Cemetery.

-To plant a tree in memory of Erville Neola (Groenewold) Baker, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Erville Neola (Groenewold) Baker, please visit our tribute store.